HackYourFuture/curriculum/study-manual.md

 # Welcome to our program!

 On average, we receive 100-200 applications for every new cohort.
-Therefore, to be accepted into HackYourFuture is a big accomplishment.
-So congratulations!
+To be accepted into HackYourFuture is thus a big accomplishment; congratulations!

 You are now a member of a large community.
-180+ trainees have graduated from HackYourFuture and more than 85% find a job as a professional web developer or software tester.
-However, our course will be challenging.
-For the next 7 months there will be moments in which you might want to give up...If that happens, it is important to remember that you are not the first to go through this!
-Many of our trainees, who are now in professional jobs, found the program difficult and have at some point thought about quitting the course but they pushed through!
-Based on their experiences, we compiled this guide to share with you the lessons learned throughout the more than 30 cohorts that went through the program before you.
+380+ trainees have graduated from HackYourFuture and more than 88% find a job as a professional web developer or software tester.
+However, our course is challenging.
+For the next 7 months there will be moments in which you might want to give up...
+If that happens, it is important to remember that you are not the first to go through this.
+Many of our trainees, who are now in professional jobs, found the program difficult and have at some point considered quitting, but they pushed through!
+Based on their experiences, we compiled this guide to share with you the lessons learned throughout the more than 50 cohorts that went through the program before you.

 This guide consists of 3 chapters.
-In chapter 0 we lay out the foundation of the HYF organisation.
+In chapter 1 we lay out the foundation of the HYF organisation.
 In the second chapter, we provide a summary of our program.
-The final chapter focusses on what you can do to get through the course.
+The final chapter focuses on what you can do to get through the course.

 Like you, this document is always improving.
-If you feel something is missing or might be improved, please let us know and we might add your suggestion.
+If you feel something is missing or should be improved, please let us know and we might add your suggestion.

 Good luck on your journey!